 “An excellent functional plan using ‘on-stage, off-stage’ concept for clinics, and direct way-finding for patients,” said the jury.
 “An appropriate and inviting shift to wellness for a small community that says, ‘the highest quality care is delivered here.’”

 Lucile Packard Children’s Hospital Stanford in Palo Alto, California, was recognized in the Category B Built group.
-The facility, which was designed by Perkins+Will and HGA Architects and Planners, was praised for its holistic and family-focused design, which includes outdoor gardens and terraces, as well as biophilic design elements in materials, art, and wayfinding.
+The facility, which was designed by Perkins+Will and HGA Architects and Engineers, was praised for its holistic and family-focused design, which includes outdoor gardens and terraces, as well as biophilic design elements in materials, art, and wayfinding.
 The hospital also recently achieved Leadership in Energy and Environmental Design (LEED) certification under the U.S. Green Building Council (USGBC).